EleGee2/Expense-tracker-AI/README.md

 - 🔐 **Authentication**: Secure user authentication using Firebase
 - 💰 **Expense Tracking**: Add, edit, and delete expenses with categories
-- 📊 **Visual Analytics**: Interactive charts and graphs using Chart.js
 - 🎯 **Saving Goals**: Set and track your financial goals
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
-- 📄 **Export Options**: Export your data to PDF and CSV formats
 - 🤖 **AI Integration**: Smart expense categorization using OpenAI

 ## Tech Stack